argoproj/argo-events/docs/custom-gateway.md

 For detailed implementation, check out [Calendar HTTP gateway](https://github.com/argoproj/argo-events/tree/eventing/gateways/rest/calendar)

-###### Advantage of writing a gRPC or http gateway is that you can use other languages for implementation of gateway processor server.

-## No framework gateway code
+## Framework independent
-The third option is you provide gateway implementation from scratch, watch the configuration updates,  start/stop configuration if needed.
+The fourth option is you provide gateway implementation from scratch: watch the configuration updates,  start/stop configuration if needed.
 Only requirement is that events must be dispatched to gateway-transformer using HTTP post request.
 The port to dispatch the request is made available through environment variable `TRANSFORMER_PORT`.